SaturoGojo18/TaleCraft/readme.md

 # TaleCraft - An AI Storyteller Assistant

-StorySphere is an AI-powered storytelling assistant designed to create engaging and interactive stories for users.
+TaleCraft is an AI-powered storytelling assistant designed to create engaging and interactive stories for users.
 The chatbot allows users to select their preferred language (Hindi or English) and enjoy a variety of tales tailored to their choices.

 ![TaleCraft](Readme.png)